The biggest overall action you can take for your health, in my opinion, is to optimize your circadian rhythm.

 TrueDark has a built-in system where you can clip in your prescription lenses (removed from their frames) into the TrueDark glasses.
 It is a nifty option, especially if you have an old pair of glasses that you can pop the lenses out of.

-Alternatively, you could look into getting a second pair of glasses made with your prescription and tinted to block out 100% of blue light.
+Alternatively, look into having a second pair of glasses made with your prescription and tint them to block out 100% of blue light.
 (Please post in the comments if you know of any place to order prescription glasses that block 100% of blue light!)

 Testing out your blue blockers: